TehMuffinMoo/ibPS/docs/CSP/Infoblox Portal/Remove-B1APIKey.md

 ```

 ## DESCRIPTION
-This function is used to remove an API Key from the Infoblox Portal
+This function is used to remove an API Key from the Infoblox Portal.
 The API Key must be disabled prior to deleting

 ## EXAMPLES